Tyreek Hill

 Wrist

-Hill (wrist) was limited at practice Thursday.
+Hill (wrist) was a limited participant at practice Wednesday, Marcel Louis-Jacques of ESPN.com reports.

 ANALYSIS